 Chapel & Religious Education

 At Saint Michael Episcopal School, we believe helping children develop a relationship with God is an important part building the character of our students.
 Weekly chapel has become a special time each Wednesday morning when all of our Pre-K and Kindergarten children gather to engage in an age-appropriate service.
 Our young friends participate in the processional, recessional and weekly prayers.
 We invite parents to join us any time, especially if their child is helping that week or receiving a birthday blessing.
-Whether teaching about God’s love, being a good neighbor, helping others in need or how we can all be examples of Christ, Father Bill is able to relate to them in a meaningful way each week.
+Whether teaching about God’s love, being a good neighbor, helping others in need or how we can all be examples of Christ, Father Eric is able to relate to them in a meaningful way each week.

 We are also happy to now be able to incorporate The Catechesis of the Good Shepherd into the curriculum for our oldest classes.
 We believe that teaching the Christian faith through this environment will only enhance their understanding of and relationship with God.